Pythonidae: Behavior

 Most members of this family are ambush predators, in that they typically remain motionless in a camouflaged position, and then strike suddenly at passing prey.
+Because pythons are often active at night or hunting in dense foliage, most species rely on specialized heat-sensing pits (labial pits) located along their jaws to detect the infrared radiation of warm-blooded animals in complete darkness.
+When navigating their environment, pythons typically move using rectilinear progression; rather than slithering from side to side, they use their ventral belly scales and stiffened ribs to push themselves forward in a slow, straight line.
+Defensively, when threatened or attacked by predators, some species will resort to coiling their bodies into a tight ball with their head tucked safely in the center—a behavior most famously associated with the ball python (Python regius).
 Attacks on humans, although known to occur, are extremely rare.

 Feeding

 Pythons use their sharp, backward-curving teeth, four rows in the upper jaw, two in the lower, to grasp prey which is then killed by constriction; after an animal has been grasped to restrain it, the python quickly wraps a number of coils around it.
 Death occurs primarily by cardiac arrest.
 Even the larger species, such as the reticulated python (Malayopython reticulatus), do not crush their prey to death.

-Larger specimens usually eat animals about the size of a domestic cat, but larger food items are known; some large Asian species have been known to take down adult deer, and the Central African rock python (Python sebae) has been known to eat antelope.
+Larger specimens usually eat animals about the size of a domestic cat, but larger food items are known: some large Asian species have been known to take down adult deer, and the Central African rock python (Python sebae) and the Southern African rock python (Python natalensis) have been known to eat antelope.
 The reticulated python is the only python species known to sometimes eat humans in its natural habitat in Sulawesi, Indonesia.
 All prey is swallowed whole, and may take several days or even weeks to fully digest.